Let’s Talk About Your Needs

-Dr. Sur joined ATA in 2008 as Director of Business Development and initially focused on growing a new line of business in computational fluid dynamics (CFD) analysis to meet increasing customer demand for multidisciplinary projects.
+Dr. Sur joined ATA in 2008 as Director of Business Development and initially focused on growing a new line of business in CFD analysis to meet increasing customer demand for multidisciplinary projects.
 Over time, her responsibilities broadened to include leading the identification, development, and closure of business opportunities across all ATA services and products, and providing account management support for new and existing customers.
 Currently, Dr. Sur is Vice President and manages ATA’s business development team.

 Prior to ATA, Dr. Sur was a senior research scientist in the Naval Hydrodynamics Division at SAIC (now Leidos), where she was the principal investigator for research and development contracts with U.S. naval customers.
 Prior to SAIC, Dr. Sur was a member of the technical staff in the Thermal and Propulsion Engineering Section at NASA’s Jet Propulsion Laboratory.